AliceAAtalla/Trybe--Exercises/HTML-CSS/exercises-Day2/Readme.md

 <h3> 3.
 Add padding </h3>
 The photos are too close to the side of the gallery div, and it looks weird.
 Add padding around all sides of the gallery div so that it looks better.

+<h2>Exercise 4 - Position planet</h2>

+<h3> 1.
+Position the creature</h3>
+This webpage contains an image of a planet, an image of a creature, and a div with a greeting.
+Your job is to make it look like the creature is sitting on the planet and saying the greeting.
+In this first step, use absolute positioning to put the creature on top of the planet somewhere.

+<h3> 2.
+Position the greeting</h3>
+In this second step, position the greeting on top of the planet as well.

+<h3> 3.
+Order them</h3>
+Now use a z-index property to make sure that the greeting always shows up over the creature, not behind.